Jared McCann: International play

-On April 29, 2019, McCann was named to his first Team Canada roster for the 2019 IIHF World Championship held in Slovakia.
+On April 29, 2019, McCann was named to his first Canada senior team roster for the 2019 World Championship.
 McCann helped Canada progress through to the playoff rounds before losing the final to Finland, finishing with the silver medal.
-He finished the tournament with 2 goals and 5 points in 10 games.
+He finished the tournament with two goals and three assists.
 Five years later, he rejoined Team Canada for the 2024 IIHF World Championship.
+During the tournament, he scored three goals for Canada, while the team itself finished fourth, losing in the bronze medal game.